 In 1949, 17 rural schools joined to build the Marion Rural Independent School District.
 At that time, 287 students were enrolled in grades K-8.
 Tenth Street was lined with farm fields as were most of the other current Linn-Mar school building sites.
 Despite a district name change in 1959 and three merger votes with Marion Independent — all of which failed — Linn-Mar has had continual growth and retained a sense of community for over six decades.

 In the future, Linn-Mar is planning for additional schools.
-The school board recently approved a restructuring plan that would transform the Elementary Schools to PK/K-4th grade, the middle schools to 5th-7th grade, create an 8th-9th grade center and transform the high school to 10th-12th grades.
-This would require community approval through a bond vote in 201 and the school district to build a new middle school.
+The school district is currently developing a facilities plan.
+This would require community approval through a bond vote in 2017 and the school district to build a new middle school.

 - 1948: Main Elementary School (K-8) completed and named Marion Rural Independent School